microsoft/language-server-protocol/versions/protocol-1-x.md

 #### DidChangeConfiguration Notification

-A notification send from the client to the server to signal the change of configuration settings.
+A notification sent from the client to the server to signal the change of configuration settings.

 _Notification_:
 * method: 'workspace/didChangeConfiguration',